 These consolidated financial statements include the financial statements of Intuit and its wholly owned subsidiaries.
 We have eliminated all significant intercompany balances and transactions in consolidation.
-We have reclassified certain amounts previously reported in our financial statements to conform to the current presentation, including amounts related to our reportable segments.
-See Note 14, "Segment Information," for more information.
+We have reclassified certain amounts previously reported in our financial statements to conform to the current presentation.

 We acquired TSheets.com LLC, Exactor, Inc., and Applatix, Inc. in fiscal 2018.
-We have included the results of operations for these companies in our consolidated results of operations from the dates of acquisition.
+We have included the results of operations for these companies in our consolidated statements of operations from the dates of acquisition.
 See Note 6, "Business Combinations," for more information.